ddiwu/ddiwu.github.io/_pages/about.md

 I am Di Wu, an undergraduate in University of Science and Technology of China (USTC).
 Last year, I did some research about SerDes supervised by [Prof. Lei Zhao](http://staff.ustc.edu.cn/~zlei/).

-Next semester, I will go to NUS in singpore to have a summer internship supervised by [Prof. He](https://www.comp.nus.edu.sg/~hebs/) and [Prof. Chen](https://www.yaochen.site).
+New until January, I will be in NUS in singpore to have a summer internship supervised by [Prof. He](https://www.comp.nus.edu.sg/~hebs/) and [Prof. Chen](https://www.yaochen.site).

 I will receive my B.S. degree in 2025.
 And my research interests include VLSI and computer architecture.